ktusznio/ruby-style-guide/README.md

 * Use `REVIEW` to note anything that should be looked at to confirm it is working as intended.
 For example: `REVIEW: Are we sure this is how the client does X currently?`
-* Use other custom annotation keywords if it feels appropriate, but be sure to document them in your project's `README` or similar.

 ## Classes